 Attention: OT/PT Loan Forgiveness Program

 Applications are available June 30th through November 15th for the upcoming school year.
 Applications must be completed and submitted within the semester of hire or the Therapist will not be eligible to participate in the program.
-Confirmation of applications are sent immediately and preliminary eligibility is established once required documentation is received.
+Preliminary eligibility is established once required documentation is received.
 Final eligibility is determined by end of year verification of employment and overall rating.